EPCCed/cirrus-website/content/support-access/access/_index.md

 ### Grant access for non-UKRI funding source

-If you wish to apply for Cirrus resources on a grant proposal to a non-UKRI funding source, please [contact the Cirrus Service Desk](../service-desk/) in the first instance to discuss.
+If you wish to apply for Cirrus resources on a grant proposal to a non-UKRI funding source, please [contact the Cirrus Service Desk](../user-support/) in the first instance to discuss.

 ## Resource Units

 Access to Cirrus is currently granted in units of:

-- Core-h for compute allocations: 1 Cirrus Core-h is the equivalent of 1 physical core used for 1 hour;
+- coreh for compute allocations: 1 Cirrus coreh is the equivalent of 1 physical core used for 1 hour
 - GiB for disk allocations: 1 GiB is 1048576 kB.